US government to have control in Nippon Steel-U.S. Steel deal, Trump and Sen. McCormick say

 The Pennsylvania senator spoke on CNBC, four days after President Donald Trump suggested that an agreement on a “partnership” was at hand to resolve Nippon Steel’s nearly $15 billion bid to buy iconic American steelmaker U.S. Steel that has been blocked on national security grounds.

+McCormick described the U.S. government’s veto as a “golden share” and suggested that the idea was Nippon Steel’s proposal.

-McCormick said the idea was Nippon Steel's proposal, even though Nippon Steel has yet to say anything about whether it is willing to accept the concept described by Trump and McCormick in place of its bid to control the company.
+Nippon Steel has yet to say anything about whether it is willing to accept the concept described by Trump and McCormick in place of its bid to buy the company.

+Gov. Josh Shapiro, speaking at an unrelated news conference Tuesday at the University of Pittsburgh, did not discuss terms, but said “there’s still no deal signed, and there’s still a lot of work that needs to be done.”
+He said he was pleased with the direction of discussions with Nippon Steel, however.

+As it has sought to win over American officials amid a national security review, Nippon Steel gradually increased the amount of money it’s pledging to invest into U.S. Steel on top of the purchase bid.
+That amount now comes to $14 billion, according to Trump, McCormick and Pennsylvania state Sen. Kim Ward, who valued the deal at $28 billion.

 Many of the aspects outlined by McCormick and Trump have been floated previously by Nippon Steel.

-Nippon Steel also had pledged not to conduct layoffs or plant closings as a result of the transaction and to protect the best interests of U.S. Steel in trade matters.
-To sweeten the deal, Nippon Steel had offered up a $2.7 billion commitment to upgrade U.S. Steel's two blast furnaces and pledged that it wouldn't import steel slabs that would compete with the facilities.
+Nippon Steel also had pledged not to conduct layoffs or plant closings as a result of the transaction, to protect the interests of U.S. Steel in trade matters and that it wouldn’t import steel slabs that would compete with U.S. Steel’s blast furnaces.

 Nippon Steel did issue an approving statement on Friday that said the “partnership between Nippon Steel and U. S. Steel is a game changer.”
 But it didn’t describe terms of a deal or say whether it had agreed to any final terms.